voschezang/coding-handbook/style-guide.md

   - E.g. a change in an interface requires a change in the implementation but not the vice versa.
 - *Generic* code changes more frequently than *specific* code.
   - E.g. linear algebra libraries are unaffected by changes in customer preferences.
+- Interfaces should be backwards compatible.
+Otherwise create a new interface.
+Only if that is not possible, break the interface and update all implementations.

 ## Variable names